+6. The Agreements require each Facility to acquire interconnection and continuous firm transmission capacity to a Point of Delivery on Idaho Power's system.
 Idaho Power asserts that each Facility has been advised that delays in the interconnection or transmission process do not constitute excusable delays and if a Facility fails to achieve its Scheduled Operation Date delay damages will be assessed.
+Id.
+The Applications further maintain that each Facility has acknowledged and accepted the risk inherent in proceeding with its Agreement without knowledge of the requirements of interconnection and possible transmission upgrades.
 Id. at 7.
-The Applications further maintain that each Facility has acknowledged and accepted the risk inherent in proceeding with its Agreement without knowledge of the requirements of interconnection and possible transmission upgrades.
-Id.
 The parties have each agreed to liquidated damage and security provisions of \$45 per kW of nameplate capacity.
-Agreement, ¶¶ 5.3.2, 5.8.1.
+Agreements, ¶¶ 5.3.2, 5.8.1.

 Idaho Power states that each Facility has also been made aware of and accepted the provisions in each Agreement and Idaho Power's approved Schedule 72 regarding noncompensated curtailment or disconnection of its Facility should certain operating conditions develop on Idaho Power's system.
 The Applications note that the parties' intent and understanding is that "non-compensated curtailment would be exercised when the generation being provided by the Facility in certain operating conditions exceeds or approaches the minimum load levels of [Idaho Power's] system such that it may have a detrimental effect upon [Idaho Power's] ability to manage its thermal, hydro, and other resources in order to meet its obligation to reliably serve loads on its system."
-Applications at 7-8.
+Applications at 7.

 By their own terms, the Agreements will not become effective until the Commission has approved all of the terms and conditions and declares that all payments made by Idaho Power to the Facilities for purchases of energy will be allowed as prudently incurred expenses for ratemaking purposes.
-Agreement ¶ 21.1.
+Agreements ¶ 21.1.